kislyuk/yq/README.rst

 Because YAML treats JSON as a dialect of YAML, you can use yq to convert JSON to YAML: ``yq -y . < in.json > out.yml``.

-yq aims to use YAML 1.2 as the language specification, but due to limitations in PyYAML we still parse int and float literals according to the YAML 1.1 specification.

 Preserving tags and styles using the ``-Y`` (``--yaml-roundtrip``) option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~